audiojs/audio/README.md

 Append new data to the end. `otherAudio` can be [_AudioBuffer_](https://github.com/audiojs/audio-buffer) or other _Audio_ instance.

 <!--
+### audio.insert, audio.delete, audio.repeat, audio.append, audio.clone

 ### audio.slice(start, end) - return copy of audio
 ### audio.sub(start, end) - return subaudio handle
 ### audio.copy(dest, start, end) - copy to destination

-### audio.append(audio)
 ### audio.overlay(otherAudio)
 ### audio.pan()
 ### audio.dcOffset()
 ### audio.removeDcOffset()
-### audio.repeat(3)
 -->

 ### `audio.data(time?, duration?, {channel}?)`

 Get channel or channels data for the indicated range.
-Returned data is list of arrays or single array with raw samples.
-Returned data is bound to data, so modifying it will change audio.
+Returned data is a list of arrays or single array with raw samples.
+Returned data is subarrayed, so modifying it will change actual audio.

 ```js
 //get 1s of raw data starting from 1.5s